Duzrd Doors (Jim Uses Them)

-Another common theme was reentering a building yet being unable to either find the door -- or open it.
+Another frequent theme was reentering a building yet being unable to either find the door -- or open it.
 The dream started amiably enough with me having a conversation with someone who was obviously a good friend.
 Later on, I had the need to return to the same building but could not find my way in.
 As I circumnavigated the structure I came to door after door that was off its hinges, making them almost impossible to open.

-Again, what we have here is a relation to an event that occurred around 1973 when Phyllis and I we're at Madison Square Garden for a rock'n'roll concert.
+Again, what we have here is the relation to an event that occurred around 1973 when Phyllis and I we're at Madison Square Garden for a rock'n'roll concert.
 Instead of leaving normally through the exits that everyone else was walking towards, I convinced her to go through a fire door so that we could exit the building more quickly.
 Although we did indeed have some refreshments prior to the concert that evening, we seemed to be of sound mind and body as we worked our way down the flights of stairs.
 What unhinged us though was the fact that the doors became smaller and smaller on each subsequent floor until we reached the basement -- and the door was no more than three feet by three feet square and unbridgeable.